LiveGTech/Neuron/docs/en/authentication.md

 ![Diagram representing the handshake, auth and sending process within a C2N connection, and the sending process within an N2N connection](media/authdiagram.svg)

 ## Third-party applications access
-Since third-party applications may require the access of data held within Neuron, a method for communicating between that third-party application and the Neuron system itself must be devised.
+Since third-party applications may require the access of data held within Neuron, a method for communicating between a third-party application and the Neuron system itself must be devised.
 To achieve this, LiveG will implement an iframe-based library which third-party applications can then embed and communicate with for managing data held under a user's account.

 This system provides multiple advantages: